 Investors must understand the primary goal of an IPO is to sell the pre-determined number of shares being issued to the public at the best possible price.

-Usually, IPO is used by small business go to the public to raise cash to expand their business.
+Usually, IPO is used by the small business go to the public to raise cash to expand their business.
 As a result, many times, the IPO becomes the end rather than the beginning as the objective is fulfilled.

 IPO is all about the sales job.
 If you can convince people to buy stock in your company, you can raise a lot of money.